ibm-cloud-docs/Cloudant/offerings/learning-center.md

 The second example shows two clauses in the query, both of which must be satisfied for a document to make it into the search results. e.g. where isbn === 6725252 AND date = 2018-01-01

 The third example shows how logical operators can be added.
-The '$gt' operation means "greater than" (there's also gte for greater than or equal to, and lt/lte for the equivalent less than comparators).
-The $or operator is an OR operation, so a matching document must have a date greater than the one in the query an either an author of J Smith OR title of Murder!.
+The `$gt` operation means "greater than" (there's also `gte` for greater than or equal to, and lt/lte for the equivalent less than comparators).
+The $or operator is an OR operation, so a matching document must have a date greater than the one in the query either an author of J Smith OR title of Murder.

 Note: If you need to access objects within documents, you can use standard "dot notation" e.g address.zipcode to access a zipcode string inside an address object.

-We can also add
+We can also add:

-fields - to specify the document attributes we want returned (the default is the entire document). sort – to define how the data is to be sorted.
-Sort is an array, allowing the sort to be calculated on multiple attributes. limit – the number of documents to return
+Fields - to specify the document attributes we want returned (the default is the entire document).
+Sort – to define how the data is to be sorted.
+Sort is an array, allowing the sort to be calculated on multiple attributes.
+Limit – the number of documents to return.

 If you are from a relational database background, this is the equivalent SQL query to that last Cloudant query example.